WARP-LAB/Pareizrakstiba/README.md

 #### 2020.01

 * 2020-07-02
-* Hunspell updated to 1.7.0
-* Language dictionary and affix tables updated to 1.4.0
+* Language dictionary and affix tables updated to latest stable 1.4.0 (2020-04-11)
+* Hunspell updated to latest stable 1.7.0 (2018-11-12)
 * Looked at Nuspell, but kept Hunspell for this version because I'm lazy
+* Beta as it is not code signed.

+#### 4.0

+* 2018-01-19
+* A version for Mac OS X 10.13 (64-bit) created.
+* Language dictionary and affix tables updated to latest stable 1.3.0 (2016-09-16).
+* Beta as it is not code signed.

 #### 3.2